George Tyndall: 2021 settlement

-On March 25, 2021, USC and a group of 710 women suing the school announced that they had reached an $852 million settlement, the largest sexual abuse settlement against any university.
+On March 25, 2021, U.S.C. and a group of 710 women suing the school announced that they had reached an $852 million settlement, the largest sexual abuse settlement against any university.
 This brought the total value of the settlements to nearly $1.1 billion.

-Personal life
+Personal life and death

 George Tyndall married Daisy Patricio, a Filipina woman from Mindanao.
-It is estimated that at the time, Tyndall was approximately 20 years her senior.
+Tyndall was approximately 20 years her senior.
 Tyndall and his wife lived in the Lafayette Park neighborhood of Los Angeles and did not have any children.
+Tyndall was found dead in his bed on October 4, 2023, while awaiting trial on numerous charges.
+He was 76.